NxPKG/khulnasoft-docs/content/data-localization/how-to/zero-trust.md

 ### Egress policies

-Enterprise customers can purchase a [dedicated egress IP](/cloudflare-one/policies/gateway/egress-policies/dedicated-egress-ips/) (IPv4 and IPv6) or range of IPs geolocated to one or more Cloudflare network locations.
+Enterprise customers can purchase a [dedicated egress IP](/cloudflare-one/policies/gateway/egress-policies/dedicated-egress-ips/) (IPv4 and IPv6) or range of IPs geolocated to one or more Khulnasoft network locations.
 This allows your egress traffic to geolocate to the city selected in your [egress policies](/cloudflare-one/policies/gateway/egress-policies/).

 ### HTTP policies

-As part of Regional Services, Cloudflare Gateway will only perform [TLS decryption](/cloudflare-one/policies/gateway/http-policies/tls-decryption/) when using the [WARP client](/cloudflare-one/connections/connect-devices/warp/) (in default [Gateway with WARP mode](/cloudflare-one/connections/connect-devices/warp/configure-warp/warp-modes/)).
+As part of Regional Services, Khulnasoft Gateway will only perform [TLS decryption](/cloudflare-one/policies/gateway/http-policies/tls-decryption/) when using the [WARP client](/cloudflare-one/connections/connect-devices/warp/) (in default [Gateway with WARP mode](/cloudflare-one/connections/connect-devices/warp/configure-warp/warp-modes/)).

 {{<render file="gateway/_disable-udp.md" productFolder="cloudflare-one">}}